 - Do not pull up your lips or cheeks to show or examine the surgical site.
 This can damage the surgical site, expose bone, cause pain, and delay your healing process.

 - You may have a periodontal pack placed over the site.
 The packing is kept on for seven to 10 days at minimum.
 Leave this pack in place for as long as possible.
-Our dentist will remove the packing at your one week follow-up and determine if it can be permanently removed or should be replaced.
+Our dentists will remove the packing at your one week follow-up and determine if it can be permanently removed or should be replaced.
 If the pack falls off before your one week checkup, return to our office as soon as possible.